astrodevs-labs/osmium-docs/UserStories/US-1-Open-Read-File.md

 ## The frontend initiate websocket connection to the backend and perform handshake
 - [ ] Initialize frontend protocol client with the backend address/port
 - [ ] send initial handshake message to the backend
+- [ ] Create empty FrontComModule
-- [ ] register new client as frontend in the backend
+- [ ] register new client as frontend in FrontComModule
+- [ ] Create payload ConnectionPayload
+- [ ] Emmit async ConnectionPayload on new client connected - FrontComModule

 ## The frontend requests the layout to display through a graphql query created by the protocol client